murphynd/Yelp-WannaBe/Yelp/README.md

 ## Description

-A website where you judge resturants
+A website where you judge resturants, kind of like Yelp in concept.

 <!-- Brainstorming
 Best Restaurants